(This post may contain affiliate links. Please read our disclosure policy for more information.)

 7. Buy a good cooler

 Coolers wear, warp, and crack over time.
-If it’s time to update your cooler, consider investing in a good rotomolded cooler.
-There are now many manufacturers making this type of cooler, so there are more options than the high ticket Yeti.
+Consider investing in a durable rotomolded cooler if it’s time to update your cooler.
+Many manufacturers are making this type of cooler, so there are more options than the high ticket Yeti.

 8. Insulate the cooler